maine-imre/handwaver/docs/Scenes/ScaleDimension.tex.md

 result[35] = result[15] + Math.Operations.rotate(down, wForward, 2f*degreeFolded);
 ```

+## Parallel Projection from 4D to 3D (Hollasch, 1991)

+## Projective Projection from 4D to 3D (Hollasch, 1991)

-## Orthogrpahic Projection from 4D to 3D
+## Stereographic Projection from 4D to 3D (Brisson, 1978)

 ## Projection from 3D to 2D
+We have used a virtual camera and rendered that camera's perspective on a plane surface, using the UnityEngine to project 3D figures into 2D.
+This avoids manipulation of meshes and line renderers and allows for Parallel and Projective perspecitves.

 ## Mathematics Library Extensions